 Foraging for elderberries is as simple and low-tech as you can get.
-I regard the elderberry as a treasure that is well worth my time to search for in the fall.
+I regard the elderberry as a treasure that is well worth my time to seek out in the fall.

 It’s also a great time to investigate who owns the land, and gain permission to pick.
-It is, indeed, worth a bit of brain power (or note-taking) to remember the location of these bushes, because they aren’t so easy to spot in the fall, when you are racing the birds for first dibs on the berries.
+It is, indeed, worth a bit of brain storage (note-taking is smart too!) to remember the location of these bushes, because they aren’t so easy to spot in the fall, when you are racing the birds for first dibs on the berries.
 Not to mention the deer.

 Now you do.

 Pardon me as I geek out a little

 But you’re going to want to know this, too.
 I know you, clever gentle reader, you.

 Elderberries (Sambucus canadensis) have been a folk remedy for centuries in North America, Europe, Western Asia, and North Africa.
 The medicinal benefits of elderberries have been studied and rediscovered in many areas of the world as well.
 Elderberries are treasured for their antioxidant activity, and also are believed to help lower cholesterol, improve vision, boost the immune system, improve heart health and have been used to treat and prevent coughs, colds, flu, bacterial and viral infections.
 Most of these claims are based on folk remedies, though there have been studies done as well that have determined medicinal value of these berries.